G20Michu/RdLib/README.md

-# RdLib Library for Rd03d and HLK-LD2450 for raspberrypi
+# Python RdLib Library for Rd03d and HLK-LD2450 for raspberrypi

 For now library is using only serial communication with these radars.
 Might be necessary to set temporarily permission to the serial port: